pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 1. Repeat for all other Tenant Tier-0 routers.

-Verify that the T0 routing table for each Tenant Tier-0 includes all BGP routes to reach vCenter, NSX Manager, and the TKGI management network:
+Verify that the T0 routing table for each Tenant Tier-0 includes all BGP routes to reach vCenter, NSX Manager, and the {{ vars.product_short }} management network:

 1. In NSX Manager, select **Networking** > **Routers** > **Routing**.
 1. Select the T0 router and choose **Actions** > **Download Routing Table**.
 1. Download the routing table for each of the Tenant Tier-0 routers.

 <p class="note"><strong>Note</strong>: At this point, the Shared Tier-0 has no BGP routes because you have not deployed any Kubernetes clusters.
 The Shared Tier-0 will show BGP routes when you deploy Kubernetes clusters to the Tenant Tier-0 routers.
-Each Tenant Tier-0 router shows a BGP exported route that makes each Tenant Tier-0 router aware of the TKGI management network and other external networks where NSX and vCenter are deployed.</p>
+Each Tenant Tier-0 router shows a BGP exported route that makes each Tenant Tier-0 router aware of the {{ vars.product_short }} management network and other external networks where NSX and vCenter are deployed.</p>

 ## <a id="security-config"></a> Configure Multi-T0 Security